-This will be a tutorial on Complexity Theory.
-Topics covered:
+This will be a tutorial on computational complexity theory.
+Topics:

-- Definition of complexity classes in terms of time and space requirements of algorithms solving problems - Notion of hardness and completeness wrt. a complexity class - Proving NP-completeness results
+- Definition of complexity classes in terms of time and space requirements of algorithms solving problems - Notion of hardness and completeness w.r.t. a complexity class - \bullet Proving NP-completeness results - $\bullet\,$ Brief review of a few complexity classes above ${\bf NP}$